 Customer IAM systems allow for choice of Identity Provider when it comes to verification.
 Bring Your Own Identities (BYOI) should be supported for social login, or use of verified identities like BankID, NemID or Regional eIDs.
 Where existing digital identities do not exist, there should be real-time identity verification.

 Internal IAM is driven by the Human Resources team and the number of identities doesn’t usually fluctuate rapidly – adding or removing employees, or amending roles and access, is a difference of few hundred per day in even the largest organisations.

 Compare this to an external system, where the number of users (hopefully) grows rapidly and the need to effectively manage these identities is crucial.
-CIAM is built for you to know exactly who is accessing your online services, but also in which role they are entering, or which organisation they represent, without manual effort.
+CIAM is built for you to know exactly who is accessing your online services, but also in which role they are entering, or which organisation they represent, without manual effort from the IT administrator.

 In summary, the underlying technology for both IAM and CIAM can be similar, but what differentiates the two is the functionality built on top of those basic building blocks.

-For more detail on the difference between IAM and CIAM, including applied use case examples, download the white paper ‘The Difference Between Internal IAM and Customer IAM’.
+For more detail on IAM vs CIAM, including applied use case examples during identity-driven digital transformation initiatives, download the white paper ‘The Difference Between Internal IAM and Customer IAM’.